Aggressive Dog Training and Socialization

 How do you train a dog-aggressive dog?
-Aggressive dogs are most effectively trained without aversive techniques.
+Aggressive dogs are most effectively socialized without aversive techniques.

-Going for a walk with your dog may be one of your favorite ways to exercise and relax, but your pleasant outing can quickly turn into a stressful one if your dog seems to hate other dogs and you happen to encounter another dog running loose.
-If the other dog is threatening or your own dog doesn't like other dogs, a dog fight could ensue, and the situation can become downright dangerous.
+Going for a walk with your dog may be one of your favorite ways to exercise and relax, but your pleasant outing can quickly turn into a stressful one if your dog seems to hate other dogs and you happen to encounter one running loose.
+If the other dog is threatening or if your own dog doesn't like other dogs, a dog fight could ensue, and the situation can become downright dangerous.

 Like most owners of dog-aggressive dogs, Thea McCue of Austin, Texas, is well aware of how quickly an outdoor activity with her dog can stop being fun.
 Wurley, her 14-month-old Lab mix, is a happy, energetic dog who loves to swim and go running on the hike-bike trails around their home.
 But when he’s on leash and spots another dog, he sometimes barks, growls, and lunges.

 Because Wurley is 22 inches tall and weighs 60 pounds, he can be hard to handle, says McCue.
 “When he pounced on one little 10-pound puppy, it was embarrassing for me and scary for the puppy’s owner!”
 Indeed, introducing a puppy to a dog-aggressive dog may be one of the scariest experiences a dog owner can have!

 Wurley’s aggressive reaction to other dogs, however, is far from rare.
 Tense encounters between dogs are not unusual, as dogs that don’t get along with other dogs now seem close to outnumbering those who do.
-In fact, dog-to-dog aggression is one of the most common behavior problems that owners, breeders, trainers, shelter staff, and rescue volunteers must deal with.
+In fact, dog-on-dog aggression is one of the most common behavior problems that owners, breeders, trainers, shelter staff, and rescue volunteers must deal with.

-The major reason, says Dr. Ian Dunbar, founder of the Association of Professional Dog Trainers (APDT), is that during their puppyhood, dogs are often deprived of adequate socialization with other good-natured dogs.
+The major reason why dogs become aggressive, says Dr. Ian Dunbar, founder of the Association of Professional Dog Trainers (APDT), is that during their puppyhood, dogs are often deprived of adequate socialization with other good-natured dogs.
 As a result, many pups grow up with poor social skills, unable to “read” other dogs and exchange subtle communication signals with them.